FriendsOfCake/awesome-cakephp/CONTRIBUTING.md

 "MyName\\MyPlugin\\": "src/"
 ```
 The name then would be `MyName/MyPlugin` and the composer package name then would be inflected as `my-name/my-plugin`.
-GitHub URL would be then `github.com/my-name/my-plugin` respectivly.
+GitHub URL would be then `github.com/my-name/my-plugin` respectively.

 Make sure those names match to avoid confusion here for users.